Solid State Drive Form Factors

 Dimensions

-Mechanical/Electrical Specification:
+Mechanical/Electrical Specification

-Connector Specification:
+Connector Specification

 E1.S, EDSFF 1U Short

-Different variants of E1.S offer improved flexibility for power, performance, scalability, and thermal efficiency.
-The latest version of E1.S offers a new optional symmetrical enclosure of 9.5mm width (similar to E1.L) that allows scalability up to 20W and x8 PCIe if required.
-Mainstream SSDs are still expected to be only PCIe x4, but the PCIe x8 support in the form factor allows use of other devices that need higher bandwidth.
+The specification for E1.S 5.9mm includes four standard mounting holes for heat sinks or carriers, ensuring improved thermal management.
+Different variants of E1.S offer enhanced flexibility for power, performance, scalability, and thermal efficiency.
+The latest version of E1.S features a new optional symmetrical enclosure of 9.5mm width (similar to E1.L) that allows scalability up to 20W and x8 PCIe if required.
+While mainstream SSDs utilize PCIe x4, the form factor's support for PCIe x8 enables the use of other devices requiring higher bandwidth.
+The 15mm and 25mm asymmetrical enclosures provide a trade-off: fewer drives per rack unit but improved power and performance per drive.
+At similar power levels, these enclosures offer better cooling and thermal performance, reducing the required airflow.

 Use Cases